spitlo/mercuriceratops/README.md

 ## A Gemini client written for Deno

-This is a very basic client for Gemini, inspired by the [100 LOC demos](https://tildegit.org/solderpunk) by solderpunk.
+This is a ~very~ pretty basic client for Gemini, inspired by the [100 LOC demos](https://tildegit.org/solderpunk) by solderpunk.
 Mainly to try Deno, but also to test the Gemini protocol.

 ## Install